anunayamar/tools/README.md

 # Tools

+## Code Sources:

+1. Applied Plotting, Charting & Data Representation in Python, University of Michigan, Coursera

 ## How to use pandas?

-1) read_csv_panda.py
+1. read_csv_panda.py
    It contains sample code that explains how to use panda to read csv file.

-2) PANDAS_CSV_DEMO.ipynb
+2. PANDAS_CSV_DEMO.ipynb
    Shows how to use Dataframe and Series in panda.
 Also, shows how to read a csv file.

-3) unicodecsv_datatypes_matplot.ipynb
+3. unicodecsv_datatypes_matplot.ipynb
    Shows how to use unicodecsv to read a csv file and how to use matpotlib.

 ## How to use jupyter notebook?

-1) You can install it using:
+1. You can install it using:

 ```
 conda install jupyter notebook
 ```